azsk/AzTS-docs/Scripts/Diagnostics/README.md

 ## How to use

-1. Ensure you meet the pre-requisites above
+1. Ensure you meet the pre-requisites above.
-1. Log into Azure with [Connect-AzAccount](https://learn.microsoft.com/powershell/module/az.accounts/connect-azaccount)
+2. Log into Azure with [Connect-AzAccount](https://learn.microsoft.com/powershell/module/az.accounts/connect-azaccount)
-1. Download the appropriate {control name}.ps1 file(s)
+3. Download the appropriate {control name}.ps1 file(s).
-1. Open a Powershell prompt in the folder where you downloaded AzTSUtility.ps1
+4. Open a Powershell prompt in the folder where you downloaded AzTSUtility.ps1.
-1. Dot-source the .ps1 file - example: `. ./Azure_KeyVault_NetSec_Disable_Public_Network_Access.ps1`
+5. Dot-source the .ps1 file - example: `. ./Azure_KeyVault_NetSec_Disable_Public_Network_Access.ps1`
     1. Note the leading period!
-    1. Dot-sourcing lets you run the functions in the file at the command line
+    2. Dot-sourcing lets you run the functions in the file at the command line.
-1. Now you can run the functions with their required parameters - see below
+6. Now you can run the functions with their required parameters - see below/
-1. You can also run `Get-Help` for any of the functions to see more information about it.
+7. You can also run `Get-Help` for any of the functions to see more information about it.
 Example: `Get-Help Get-AppServiceFtpState`

 ### Powershell Execution Policy

 To run this or other downloaded scripts, you may need to set your Powershell execution policy.
 Reference: https://learn.microsoft.com/powershell/module/microsoft.powershell.core/about/about_execution_policies

-Example so you can run script and functions in a downloaded file like AzTSUtility.ps1:
+Example to run script and functions in a downloaded file like AzTSUtility.ps1:
 <br />`Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser`

 Example to then reset the execution policy either to default (Restricted) or RemoteSigned: